-Following the The Quiet Epidemic’s festival circuit, theatrical run and VOD release (2022-2023), I co-led the film’s impact campaign, which culminated in events at the U.S. Capitol Visitor Center in the fall of 2024—nine years after Winslow and I first met, and started researching.
+Following the The Quiet Epidemic’s festival circuit, theatrical run and VOD release (2022-2023), I led the film’s impact campaign, which culminated in events at the U.S. Capitol Visitor Center in the fall of 2024.
 You can watch The Quiet Epidemic here and learn more about the film and impact campaign here.

-After dedicating 1/4 of my life to The Quiet Epidemic, everyone is asking—what’s next?
+After dedicating 1/4 of my life to The Quiet Epidemic, people are asking—what’s next?

 I wear many hats: director, producer, writer, project launcher, photographer, graphic designer, fundraiser, and more.
 If you have an idea or project that you may want support with, reach out.